diyhue/ReadTheDocs/source/lights/diylights.rst

 Firmware upgrade
 ----------------

-You can upgrade the firmware very easily with Adruino OTA.
+You can upgrade the firmware very easily by saving the binary file from Arduino to local disk and uploading it using `/update` page of the light web ui